 Attendees must bring a laptop to class.
 Problems will be solved using Saphir software.
 For those who don’t already have the software, a temporary free download of the software and license will be provided.

 The SPE online bookstore has titles that cover the topic of transient well testing.
 SPE members get a discount on all purchases.

 - Transient Well Testing 2009 (Med M. Kamal's monograph): recommended for this course.
 This new monograph is the go-to handbook for designing, running, and analysing different types of transient tests in oil and gas reservoirs.
 It covers the advances in testing tools, computing technology, and theoretical development that have continued to enhance the information that can be obtained from transient testing and change the methods of interpretation.

 - Well Testing 1982 (textbook)

 - Advances in Well Test Analysis 1977 (monograph)

 - Pressure Buildup and Flow Tests in Wells 1967 (monograph)

 0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.

-Kamal has served on and chaired multiple SPE committees, including the textbook and monograph committees, the first SPE Board Committee on R&D and the first SPE R&D conference.
-Kamal holds a BS degree from Cairo University and MS and PhD degrees from Stanford University all in petroleum engineering.
+Kamal has served on and chaired multiple SPE committees, including the Text Book and Monograph Committees, the first SPE Board Committee on R&D and the first SPE R&D conference.
 He has served on the SPE Board of Directors as the Regional Director of the Western North America Region.